A Chinese mRNA COVID vaccine is approved for the first time - in Indonesia | Health

 Indonesia has previously granted emergency use approvals to other Chinese COVID shots before detailed efficacy data became available, though that was earlier on in the pandemic when Western-made products were in short supply.
 China has several mRNA candidates in development but the Walvax vaccine is the only candidate in large late-stage clinical trials.

 It was not immediately clear how widely the newly approved shot will be used in Indonesia, where more than 63% of its population is fully vaccinated.
 Health experts around the world also recommend using so-called bivalent COVID vaccines, which target both the original strain and the Omicron variant.
-Indonesia also uses mRNA COVID vaccines made by Pfizer -BioNTech and Moderna, but the AWcorna shot has a longer shelf life, remaining stable at 2-8 degrees Celsius for at least six months, according to its researchers.
+Indonesia also uses mRNA COVID vaccines made by Pfizer Ltd and BioNTech SE and by Moderna, but the AWcorna shot has a longer shelf life, remaining stable at 2 to 8 degrees Celsius (36 degrees to 46 degrees Fahrenheit) for at least six months, according to its researchers.

 That could make the vaccine ideal for Indonesia, an archipelago of thousands of islands, and other countries which have poor logistics in remote areas.
 BPOM said the vaccine's less stringent storage requirements suited Indonesia, a tropical country, and it could be used as both a primary and a booster shot for adults.